 - No one bats an eye if someone is ‘running late’.
 Maybe the colectivo (mini-bus) was full and you had to wait longer to be picked up.
 Maybe there’s a thunderstorm and you had to wait for the downpour to end.
 Maybe a dog barked all night last night and you slept in a little.
 Anything can happen and punctuality is not usually a primary concern (when Mexicans deal with tourists, especially on tours and in resorts, they are punctual).

 - For this former television news producer, a slower, relaxed pace is a huge, major adjustment.
 Time was a big deal on so many levels in my former life.
 Eventually I just had to let it go here and realize – I’m not in an office or on a schedule or working for the man anymore.
 I’m not on vacation and don’t have to pack everything into one day.
 I’m still learning this.

 - Time goes faster when I’m happy – even when I’m living at a slower pace.
 All the more reason to enjoy.
 Every.
 Single.
 Day.

-I’m still learning – it’s only been two months.
-If you have some good experience to share beyond the obvious – I’d love to read about it!
+I’m still learning… If you have some good experience and tips for living overseas – I’d love to read about it!
+Please comment below!